ARM-software/psa-arch-tests/secure-debug/README.md

 ~~~

 Note:
-    It is recommended to build different build configurations in separate directories.
-Refer to the host-platform specific README for information about additional build options.
+    Arm recommends running different build configurations in separate directories.
+Refer to the host-platform specific README for information on additional build options.

 ### Build output